Hongtae/SwiftVVD/README.md

 If you get an "Invalid manifest..." error when compiling, follow these steps:
 ```
 1. Run "x64 Native Tools Command Prompt for VS 2022" with administrator privileges.
 (Run as administrator)
-2. Change directory to SwiftDKGL
+2. Change directory to SwiftVVD
 3. Execute fixup_vs2022.bat from the command prompt.
 This will resolve the missing symbols.
 ```